rockingStone/CIDL/README.md

 # Running
 1. Inclued header file (awn.h) in your source code
-2. Replace the functions with AWN's functions where the reduncy flows
+2. Replace the functions with AWN's functions where the redundancy flows

 # Function list
 1. void ts_print_statistics();